roadrunner-server/docs/integration/migration.md

-# Integration — Migration from v1.0 to v2.0
+# Migration from v1.0 to v2.0

 To migration integration from RoadRunner v1.* to v2.* follow the next steps.